zjipsen/text-search/README.md

 1. lookup all keywords
 2. intersection of return sets
 3. get more details
-4. return links + dates + full text
+4. return links + full text

+boy......is this html hard to parse lmao i need a filterable attribute on the tag objects that get returned by beautifulSoup. does....anyone have that